 - customer service time/labour (responding to enquiries, preparing for and attending craft shows)

-This is why I limit the quantity of free samples I provide, and this is why I can’t afford to provide shipping any cheaper than the real costs as described above.
+This is why I limit the quantity of free samples I provide, and this is why I can’t afford to provide shipping any cheaper than the real costs as described above, and this is why I don't offer free returns.
 To take anything else out of product prices after all costs have been subtracted would be to make Just the Goods entirely unsustainable.
 And I love what I do, and I know others love it as well, so I want to be able to keep going for as long as possible =-)

 Having explained all of this, I know quite well that I could charge a great deal more for my products — people are certainly happy to purchase at retail rates in bricks and mortar shops, and I’m so grateful for that! — but I have set prices at this website with accessibility in mind.
 And again, this matters to me more than making the maximum possible profit from every item I make and sell.